local-first-web/auth/README.md

 ## How

+Taco solves the following problems without requiring a server or any other central source of truth:

+- **Authorization**, using a signature chain
+- **Authentication**, using signature challenges
+- **Invitations**, using a Seitan token exchange
+- **Multi-reader encryption**, using lockboxes
+- **Key revocation and rotation**, using an acyclic directed graph of keys and lockboxes

-When Alice first creates a team, she is assigned a set of **cryptographic keys** for signatures, asymmetric encryption, and symmetric encryption.
-These are stored in her device's **secure storage**.
+Each user is assigned a set of cryptographic keys for signatures, asymmetric encryption, and symmetric encryption.
+These are stored in their device's secure storage.

-She writes the first link of a **signature chain**, containing her public keys for signatures and encryption.
+When Alice first creates a team, she writes the first link of a **signature chain**, containing her public keys for signatures and encryption.
 All subsequent links must be signed by Alice or by another team member with admin permissions.

 Subsequent links in the chain can serve to add new team members, authorize new devices, define roles, and assign people to roles.

-Invitations, permissions, and device authorizations can also be **revoked**, in which case secret keys are **rotated** and associated data **re-encrypted**.
+When roles are changed, members leave, or devices are lost or replaced, keys are **rotated** and associated data **re-encrypted**.

 👉 Learn more: [Internals](./docs/internals.md)